cw-ec/reports_creation/README.md

     python data_download.py .\\workflows\\download_workflow.json

-4.)
+5.)
 Once the command is constructed hit <kbd>⏎ Enter</kbd> to run it.

 <img src="docs\img\cmd_w_rc_command.png"/>

-5.)
+6.)
 If the command was valid the tool will begin to process the workflow file.
-While running the tool will produce a series of messages complete with time stamps to give the user updates on the tools progress and any significant events that might have occurred.
-These messages should look something like this:
+While running the tool it will produce a series of messages complete with time stamps to give the user updates on the tools progress and any significant events that might have occurred.

 <img src="docs\img\run_mess.png" width="605" height="201"/>